rseah145/smw-term2/lesson_5/Theory.md

 ## Planning Deployment of Service Packs and Hotfixes

 Need to keep technology environment secure and reliable

+Requires identifying security vulnerabilities and responding quickly

+<b>Patch management</b>, method for keeping PCs up to date with new software releases

+<